sroberts/sroberts.github.io/_posts/2016-03-22-cti-squad-goals-intro-to-requirements.md

 - What about finance?
 Focus on Deep Panda, Impersonating Panda, & Singing Spider.
 - Governments may want to focus on Anchor Panda, Silent Chollima, & Viceroy Tiger.

 Will these always be perfect?
 Certainly not, but they provide a solid starting point.
-Your industry heavily defines your threat model and thus should define your intelligence requirements.
+Your industry heavily defines your threat model and thus is a rich starting point to begin defining your intelligence requirements.

 ## Geographic Requirements